 This course is a part of the Abhisam GOLD Membership plan and is available to all members.

 Industrial Control Systems (ICS for short) refer to those Instrumentation, Control Systems and Automation systems that monitor and control industrial plants and processes such as Oil Platforms, Oil and Gas processing facilities, Power Generation plants, Chemical plants, Petrochemical manufacturing plants, textile plants, Electrical Distribution Grids, Ships, Terminal Automation Systems, Steel Plants, Pharmaceutical manufacturing and formulation plants, Food and Beverage industries, Water and Wastewater treatment plants, oil and gas pipelines, pumping stations, solar power plants, nuclear power plants, nuclear fuel reprocessing facilities and many more.

-Many of these systems are not actually recognized as “industrial” control systems, but they actually are and they govern a country level critical infrastructure, such as for example the sluice gates of a water dam.
+No, they are not just in typical manufacturing plants only.
+Many of these systems are part of critical infrastructure where they are not actually recognized as “industrial” control systems, (but they actually are) and they govern a country level critical infrastructure, such as for example the sluice gates of a water dam.

 Critical infrastructure also includes electrical grid and power distribution systems.
 These are generally controlled and monitored by SCADA systems, so SCADA security also becomes important to protect national and continental level critical infrastructure.